phpgt/.github/profile/README.md

 Modern web development is underpinned by the DOM, but using its benefits is usually constrained to the client-side.

 Having a [full-featured DOM][dom] in your server-side code enhances the way dynamic pages can be built.
-Utilising a standardised object-oriented interface means the page can be ready-processed as [Multi-page Applications (MPAs)][webengine-mpa], benefitting browsers, web servers, content delivery networks and end-users.
+Utilising a standardised object-oriented interface means the page can be ready-processed as [Multi-page Applications (MPAs)][webengine-mpa], benefitting browsers, web servers, content delivery networks, and end-users.

 On top of the [standard DOM API][dom-standards], you can take advantage of [intuitive templating][domtemplate], [server-side validation][domvalidation], and more.